que-son-los-mixins-en-javascript

 In other words, a mixin is simply an object with methods and properties that can be “mixed” with other objects to add additional capabilities.

-Unlike traditional inheritance, where one class can extend another, mixins favor composition.
+Unlike traditional inheritance, where a class can extend another, mixins favor composition.
 They are an approach where functionalities are combined dynamically.

-• Code reuse: They allow writing common functionalities once and applying them in multiple places.
+• Code Reusability: They allow writing common functionality once and applying it in multiple places.

-• Flexibility: They facilitate the combination of different sets of functionalities according to needs.
+• Flexibility: They facilitate combining different sets of functionalities as needed.

 • Extensibility: They allow adding capabilities to existing objects without altering their original structure.